freedomofpress/securedrop-client/README.md

 It is possible to run the development environment in macOS on non-Apple Silicon (M1) systems, but some functionality may not be available:
  * If you want to be able to open or export file submissions in a disposable AppVM, then you'll need to follow the instructions for running this in a [developer environment](#developer-environment) in Qubes.
  * Tor is not used in the developer environment.
 If you want to use a Tor connection between the client and server, then you'll need to follow the [staging environment](#staging-environment) instructions instead.
- * A home directory must be specified when running the client under macOS, using the flag `--sdc_home`.

 #### Set up the server
 1. Open a terminal in macOS (note: this terminal must be a login shell - check your terminal app preferences)